 Creating homemade dishes instead of relying on packaged meals has been on my mind a lot as of late.
-It’s so easy to grab a frozen veggie patty out of habit and perceived convenience, but what’s really in those things?
-And where does all of the food come from?
-Though I don’t always have the answer to the latter question when cooking or baking from scratch (i.e. I don’t know where the chicken farm that produces my egg is located), I really like knowing how things come together.
-And the sense of satisfaction I get from pulling scratch meals together is just the icing on the cake.
+It’s so easy to grab a frozen veggie patty out of habit and perceived convenience, but what is really in those things?
+I also really like knowing how things are made, and the sense of satisfaction I get from pulling scratch meals like this together is just the icing on the cake.

-The recipe I used came from Whole Foods Market.
-For the most part, I followed the recipe as written (I used fresh herbs instead of dried herbs) to establish a baseline for future homemade black bean burgers.
+For the most part, I followed the original recipe as written (I used fresh herbs instead of dried herbs).
 I was really impressed with the consistency of the burgers – they really were like a thick, juicy hamburger.
-Since I am trying to stay away from meat, the black bean burgers were a very satisfying substitution.
+Since I try to stay away from meat, the black bean burgers were a very satisfying substitution.

-This is a great basic recipe that lends itself to experimenting with flavors and toppings.
 I enjoyed my burger with tomatoes and cilantro left over from the guacamole and salsa appetizers, and a I bet a nice slice of avocado or a dollop of sour cream would have tasted equally delicious.
-Try the recipe sometime, and you are sure to have a delicious homemade black bean burger ready in a matter of minutes.
+Try the recipe sometime for a delicious homemade black bean burger ready in a matter of minutes.
+Enjoy!

 - 1 (15-ounce) can black beans, rinsed and drained